Do your new clients often ask for a free sample?

 But for a free sample, you attempt to cobble something together, mindful of the fact that your time is not being paid for.
 The client gets a half-baked lump of copy.
 And surprise, surprise, they think it stinks.

-Samples are rarely representative of the job you would do, if were you being paid.
-This makes samples a pointless exercise in time wasting.
+Samples are rarely representative of the job you would do if were you being paid.
+This makes samples a pointless exercise and a waste of time.

 4. Copywriters are generally generalists